xod-wow/LiteMount/README.md

 ```
   LM.ActionButton
     Create(n)               - Buttons are named LM_B{n} and use LM.Options.db.buttonActions[n]
-    CompileRules()          - Parse the options action list for this keybind
+    CompileActionList()     - Parse the options action list for this keybind
 ```

 ### Rules.lua